-Note: To turn the TV's internal speakers on and off, press MENU on the remote control and choose Audio.
+Note: To turn the TV's internal speakers on and off, press MENU on the remote control and choose Audio, then Audio Connections.
 Then choose Fixed/Variable Out from the menu and choose an option.

-• SUBWOOFER Provides lower bass frequencies out from the TV to a powered subwoofer or audio receiver with a subwoofer jack.
+• SUBWOOFER Provides lower bass frequencies out from the TV and to a subwoofer or audio receiver with a subwoofer jack.